cnvrg/logo-detection-blueprint/README_inference.md

    * Use the Try it Live section with any logo image to check the model.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 An API endpoint that detects logos in images has now been deployed.
-To learn how this blueprint was created, click [here](https://github.com/cnvrg/logo-detection-blueprint/).